GameServersHub-LLC/Knowledgebase/docs/Knowledgebase/Path of Titans/Setup/Path-of-Titans-Delete-Server-Database.md

+---
+title: PlaceHolder
+---

-# Deleting / Resetting Server Database
+# Path of Titans Deleting / Resetting Server Database

 If you want to delete the database of saved character and downloaded mods on your server, follow this tutorial.
 Please make sure you keep a backup of these files in case you want to restore your saved characters/mods.
 To make a backup, simply copy these folders to a secure location elsewhere.
 If you want to restore these files, move the folders back into their correct locations.

 :: warning